-The first set of photographs were taken in 2012.
+Cornish Mines Underground 3: the first set of photographs were taken in a very interesting disused Cornish Mine.
 An image of Dave above me descending a shaft that is around 260ft deep, daylight is just visible.
 This shaft is hard work to ascend as there is nowhere to rest and the exit keeps teasing you, as with any underground exploration safety is paramount.

 The shaft has very large internal dimensions, which does not help the fear levels!